 gsloth init deepseek

-environment variable or edit your configuration file and set up your key.
+Make sure you either define DEEPSEEK_API_KEY environment variable or edit your configuration file and set up your key.

 It is recommended to obtain API key from DeepSeek official website rather than from a reseller.